Chris Gunter: Senior team

 Gunter became the first player to attain 100 caps for Wales in the 1–0 friendly win against Mexico on 27 March 2021.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.

 In November 2022, Gunter was named in the Wales squad for the 2022 FIFA World Cup in Qatar, but did not play any of their three Group B games.
 This allowed Gareth Bale, who started all three games, to overtake Gunter as the most-capped Wales player.

 On 9 March 2023, Gunter confirmed he had retired from international football having earned 109 caps.

 Coaching career

 On 21 March 2023, Gunter was appointed as one of the coaches to the Wales national football team under team manager Rob Page.
+He managed the Wales under-19s at the 2026 UEFA European Under-19 Championship.

+In July 2026, he joined the coaching staff of Oxford United under new manager Aaron Ramsey.
+The following month, he was appointed manager of the Wales under-18s, a role he would undertake in addition to his duties with Oxford.
+In September 2026 Gunter stepped down from the Wales under-18 role.

 Personal life

-Gunter was a former flatmate of fellow Welshman Aaron Ramsey who played for Arsenal, London rivals of Gunter's then team Tottenham Hotspur.
+Gunter is a former flatmate of fellow Welshman Aaron Ramsey who played for Arsenal, London rivals of Gunter's then team Tottenham Hotspur.
 Gunter was also best man for Ramsey at his wedding.